Middle School Science

 Science is a verb.

 In the Middle School, Science is active.
-Students question, test, dissect, theorize, build, analyze, fiddle, debate, investigate, discover and interpret.
-Through the study of the physical, biological and chemical world, they learn how to think like a scientist and develop a passion for science.
-Over the course of three years, students continually ask themselves, “How does science affect me in my own life?”
-As they become aware of the scientific issues of the day, they learn how each of us is intimately connected to the world around us in profound ways, and that every choice we make has an effect on the world.
+Students question, test, dissect, theorize, build, analyze, fiddle, debate, investigate, engineer, discover, and interpret.
+Through the study of the physical, biological, and chemical world, they learn how to think and communicate like a scientist and develop a passion for science.
+Over the course of three years, students continually ask themselves, “How does science affect me and the role I play in the greater global community?”
+As they become aware of the scientific issues of the day, they learn how each of us is intimately connected to the world around us in profound ways, and that every choice we make leaves an impact.

 Students build upon the rich content knowledge and skills established in sixth and seventh grade to delve deeper into the world of science.
-Throughout our studies of chemical reactions and chemistry, immunology and infectious diseases, physics of motion and forces, students use the scientific method to test their ideas about the world around them.
+Throughout our studies of chemical reactions and chemistry, mechanical and electromagnetic waves, physics of motion, and forces, students use the scientific method to test their ideas about the world around them.
 Students then construct theories, which are tested further, analyzed by their peers, and addressed in class discussions.
-They will also examine controversial scientific issues and develop their skills of argumentation through organized debates.
-Individual topics will vary based on the questions raised by the students.
-Students will end the year with Innovations, a unit that challenges students to design and build contraptions for a specific purpose while exploring the intricacies and importance of design-thinking and technology.
+Throughout the course, students will also hone their skills as engineers.
+They will learn to empathize, ideate, and problem solve through the design thinking process as they create concert venues for their favorite artists or build impact proof contraptions for communities in need.